Hydrocephalus

 Shunt infection

 Shunt infection is also a relatively common complication after shunt surgery.
-The risk of infection is up to 1 in 5 in children, with a lower risk in adults.
 Infections are more likely to develop during the first few months after surgery.

 The symptoms of a shunt infection may include: